WEBAPPLICATIES1/10slBootstrap/docs/presentation.md

     </div>
 </div>
 <br/>

-> Resize the browser from small to large (stacked)
+> Resize this browser window to a phone-size.

 ---
 class: dark